LQR471814/web-media-stream/README.md

 A website that allows you to stream webcam and microphone input over the network.
 Powered by WebRTC and Golang!

+#### NOTE: This is not secure despite using `https` schema so one should really only use it over LAN.

 ### Usage

 Simply run the server then navigate to `<your_ip_address>:3000` to view the webpage!